telerik/maui-docs/knowledge-base/styling-weekend-days-radscheduler-monthview-net-maui.md

 ## Solution

-To style days differently in the `MonthView` of `RadScheduler`, instead of using `SpecialSlotStyleSelector`, you should utilize the `DayStyleSelector`.
+To style days differently in the `MonthView` of `RadScheduler` for .NET MAUI, instead of using `SpecialSlotStyleSelector`, you should utilize the `DayStyleSelector`.
 This allows for custom styling of days, including differentiating weekends from weekdays.

 First, ensure the Scheduler is set to use the `MonthView`: